 The Sufi Question: Pakistan's Sufis Preach Faith and Ecstasy By Nicholas Schmidle - Smithsonian Magazine Dec., 2008 Can the joyous Muslim movement counter the forces of radical extremism?
 The believers in Islamic mysticism embrace a personal approach to their faith in stark contrast to the authoritative social and political militancy of jihadhist movements.

-Sderot Media Center - documents the ordeal residents of Sderot, Israel have endured over the past 8 years of being the target of over 10,000 kassam rockets fired by terrorists in Gaza.
+Rocket Attacks on Israel - documents the ordeal residents of Israel have endured over the past years of being the target of thousands of kassam rockets fired by terrorists in Gaza.

 Pakistan's Sufis Preach Faith and Ecstasy - By Nicholas Schmidle Photographs by Aaron Huey - Smithsonian magazine, December 2008.
 An experiential, first-hand report on the status of the spiritual tradition.
 Believers in Islamic mysticism embrace a personal approach to their faith in stark contrast to the social and political authoratative militancy of the jihadist movement.